marnedo/ppgcourse2024/docker.instructions.md

 https://docs.docker.com/get-docker/

-> remember to use ‘sudo’ for administrative commands if you are not logged in as the root in your computer
+> remember to use ‘sudo’ for administrative commands if you are not logged in as root in your computer

 ---

-### 2. Get the docker image from our Docker Hub repository (you may need to prepend ‘sudo’ before any docker command if you are using Linux):
+### 2. Get the docker image from our Docker Hub repository (you may need to prepend ‘sudo’ before any docker command):

-We have built and tested our image primarily using Ubuntu Linux as Host OS.
+We have built and tested our image primarily on Ubuntu Linux as Host OS.

 `docker pull ppgcourseub/ppg2024:2406-r01`

 This will take a while, depending on the speed of your internet connection.

-After it's finished, you should see listed the downloaded image using this:
+After it's finished, you should see the downloaded image listed using this:

 `docker images`

 ---

-### 3. Run a container from the downloaded image
+### 3. Run a container from the downloaded image (for the first time)

 `docker run -it --name=container_name 9c539d570554 /bin/bash`

 > NOTE: The string ‘9c539d570554’ is the “ID” of the image you got at step 1. **This ID may be different on your computer**
-> (it depends on the Docker version).
+> .
 Check the correct ID on the listing from the `docker images` command.
 The expression after '--name=' is
 > the name of the new container.
 You can replace it with any other name you prefer.

 After running the previous command, you will see a new prompt symbol on your terminal (starting by 'ppguser@' follower by an arbitrary ID string).
-You are now running a new Docker container.
+You are now running a new Docker container (more exactly, an interactive shell session on this container).

 Think of a container as an instance of a Docker image.
 Your new container is running Ubuntu, and now you can run any of the installed programs on it.